What is Modern SharePoint?

 Decorate your Digital Home with Branding

 Branding plays a huge role in building a corporate identity on your digital platforms.
-In addition to improving company culture, a corporate style guide can help end-users identify which Hub they exist in.
+In addition to improving company culture, a corporate style guide can help end-users identify which Hub exists.

-Modern SharePoint offers out-of-the-box branding templates where site owners can pick and choose how to visually decorate their site.
+Modern SharePoint offers out-of-the-box branding templates where site owners can pick and visually decorate their site.

-If an organization wishes to go beyond the pre-designed templates that Microsoft offers, they can customize their own branding by selecting primary colors, secondary colors, backgrounds, etc. Additionally, these custom themes can be added to the company’s brand catalog which is available to all Office 365 members of the organization.
-For consistent branding, administrators can limit site owners to only use company-approved themes.
+If an organization wishes to go beyond the pre-designed templates that Microsoft offers, they can customize their branding by selecting primary colors, secondary colors, backgrounds, etc. Additionally, these custom themes can be added to the company’s brand catalog, which is available to all Office 365 members of the organization.
+For consistent branding, administrators can limit site owners only to use company-approved themes.

 A visual identity on your digital platforms is not something to overlook.
 It goes a long way to increasing adoption, encouraging culture, and uniting employees to the Hub and organization.

 The Modern SharePoint user experience is mobile-friendly, intuitive, and embraces common sense!
 Features like bulk editing, advanced filtering, fit-to-screen make it easier for a user to navigate any site and execute actions.
 Below are examples of modern (on the left) and classic (on the right) UI:

 Lists and Libraries

 A tool for users to create unique workflows for content on SharePoint.
 Power Automate allows non-technical admin to streamline processes such as approving SharePoint page content, filling out expense forms, making a photo of the day app, etc. Click on the links to discover how we utilized Power Automate to help solve client challenges.